Construction of sheaves on the subanalytic site: Introduction

 In {\bf Chapter~\ref{ShvSa3}}, we briefly study the natural operations on the linear subanalytic sites.
 The main difficulty is that a morphism $f\cl M\to N$ of real analytic manifolds does not induce a morphism of the linear subanalytic sites.
 This forces us to treat separately the direct or inverse images of sheaves for closed embeddings and for submersive maps.

 In {\bf Chapter~\ref{ShvSa4}} we construct some sheaves on $\Msal$.
 We construct the sheaf $\Cin[s]_\Msal$ of $\Cinf$-functions with growth of order $s\geq0$ at the boundary and the sheaves $\Ga[s]_\Msal$ and $\Gb[s]_\Msal$ of $\Cinf$-functions with Gevrey growth of type $s>1$ at the boundary.
 By using a refined cut-off lemma (which follows from a refined partition of unity due to H\"ormander~\cite{Ho83}), we prove that these sheaves are $\sect$-acyclic.
 Applying the functor $\epb{\rhosal}$, we get new sheaves (in the derived sense) on $\Msa$ whose sections on open sets with Lipschitz boundaries are concentrated in degree $0$.
-Then, on a complex manifold $X$, by considering the Dolbeault complexes of the sheaves of $\Cinf$-functions considered above, we obtain new sheaves, namely the sheaf $\Oin[s]_\Xsa$ of holomorphic functions with growth of order $s\geq0$ and the sheaves $\OGa[s]_\Xsa$ and $\OGb[s]_\Xsal$ of holomorphic functions with Gevrey growth of type $s>1$.
+Then, on a complex manifold $X$, by considering the Dolbeault complexes of the sheaves of $\Cinf$-functions considered above, we obtain new sheaves of holomorphic functions with various growth.

 As already mentioned, Sobolev sheaves are treated in a separate paper by G.~Lebeau in~\cite{Le14}.